2002-2006 MINI Cooper hatchback

 Overview of the MINI Cooper

-While larger than its dimunitive forebears, the 2002-06 MINI Cooper is still a great example of how much pure driving fun can be stuffed into a small, neat package.
-There's plenty of room for improvement in the factory sound system, so read on to find out how you can make your MINI's sound as sweet as its handling.
+While larger than its dimunitive forebears, the 2002-06 Mini Cooper is still a great example of how much pure driving fun can be stuffed into a small, neat package.
+There's plenty of room for improvement in the factory sound system, so read on to find out how you can make your car's sound as sweet as its handling.

 The front door system consists of a 6-1/2" woofer at the bottom of the door, and a 1-3/8" tweeter placed at the top of the door panel to handle the highs.
 In each rear side panel, you’ll find a standard 6"x 9" woofer.
 All speakers, regardless of location and position, are protected by grilles.

-Removing factory radio from the dash (Crutchfield Research Photo)
+Removing the factory radio from the dash (Crutchfield Research Photo)